mvolkmann/blog/src/swift/ARKit.md

 - Tap the properties button (cube in gear in circle) in the upper-right to open the properties panel on the right.
 - Tap the name input at the top.
-- Modify the scene name.
+- Modify the scene name and press the return key.

 To delete a scene: